Tetragrammaton Album Discography

 TDL-5200 - The Great White Hope (Original Cast) - Charles Gross & Cast [1969] 3-LP Box set with 36-page libretto.
 Cast includes James Earl Jones, Jane Alexander, Lou Gilbert, Jon Cypher, Jerry Laws, George Ebeling, Peter Masterson, Marlene Warfield, Hilda Haynes, Eugene R. Wood, and a Broadway cast of 60.
 Time: The years preceding the First World War.
 Act I: Scene 1 - Parchment, Ohio: Brady's Farm/Scene 2 - San Francisco: A Small Gym/Scene 3 - Reno: Outside the Arena (Cap'n Dan)/Scene 4 - Chicago: A Street/Scene 5 - Chicago: The District Attorney's Office/Scene 6 - Beau Rivage, Wisconsin: A Cabin (Scipio)/Scene 7 - Chicago: Mrs. Jefferson's House; Act II: Scene 1 - London: A Chamber In The Home Office/Scene 2 - LeHavre: A Customs Shed/Scene 3 - Paris: Vel d'Hiver Arena/Scene 4 - New York: Pop Weaver's Office/Scene 5 - Berlin: A Sidewalk Cafe/Scene 6 - Budapest: Cabaret Ragosy (Mrs. Bachman)/Scene 7 - Belgrade: Railway Station; Act III: Scene 1 - Chicago: A Street/Scene 2 - New York: Pop Weaver's Office (Clara)/Scene 3 - Juarez: A Disused Barn (Cap'n Dan)/Scene 4 - United States: A Street/Scene 5 - Havana: Oriente Racetrack

-Thanks to Harry Young, Gerry Ross, Jim Dunbar, Lee Hazen, Dick Rosemont, SB, and Ernie Mabrey.
+Thanks to Steve Espinola, Harry Young, Gerry Ross, Jim Dunbar, Lee Hazen, Dick Rosemont, SB, and Ernie Mabrey.

 Back to the Discography Listings Page